This bread pudding with bourbon sauce will make quite a huge impression on your holiday guests! They will request you make it every year.

 Again a good quality bourbon makes this sauce SHINE!
 Don’t go cheap bottom shelf with the bourbon.
 We use Four Roses Small Batch, yum!

-Sit back and listen to the oh’s and ah’s of everyone devouring this stunning Bread Pudding with Bourbon Sauce!
+Sit back and listen to the oh’s and ah’s of everyone devouring this stunning dessert!

-If you happen to have any leftover this bread pudding also reheats beautifully.
+If you happen to have any leftover of this dessert it also reheats beautifully.
 Preheat the oven to 350ºF.
 Cover the dish with aluminum foil and reheat for 10-20 minutes (depending on the size and if it came straight out of the fridge).

 Bread Pudding with Bourbon Sauce